deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 To create a conversational service using Dialog Flow Framework (DFF), you start by defining the overall dialogue goal and breaking down the dialogue into smaller scenarios based on the user intents or actions that you want to cover.
-DFF's Domain-Specific Language makes it easy to break down the dialog script into small parts that you specify at this stage, aka `flows`.
+DFF's Domain-Specific Language makes it easy to break down the dialog script into `flows`, i.e. named node groups, unified by a specific purpose.

 Creating Dialogue Flows for User Scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~